pavilion2t/react-dnd/添加状态AddingStat.md

 ```

 What is this observe function I import?
-It's just the most minimal way I can think of to subscribe to a changing state.
+It's just the most minimal最低的 way I can think of to subscribe to a changing state.
 I could've made it an EventEmitter but why on Earth even go there when all I need is a single change event?
 I could have made Game an object model, but why do that, when all I need is a stream of values?

-Just to verify that this subscription API makes some sense, I'm going to write a fake Game that emits random positions:
+Just to verify 核实 that this subscription API makes some sense, I'm going to write a fake Game that emits random positions:
 ```
 export function observe(receive) {
   setInterval(() => receive([